-- As conventional filtration in sewage treatment plants is increasingly reaching its limits and artificial substances are making their way into our drinking water, activated carbon filtration for the treatment of tap water by the waterworks is gaining more and more importance.
+- As conventional filtration in sewage treatment plants is increasingly reaching its limits and artificial substances are getting into our drinking water, activated carbon filtration is becoming more and more relevant for the treatment of tap water by waterworks.

-- Activated carbon is essential for the treatment of drinking water.
-It allows organic impurities in the water and undesired flavourings and fragrances to be reliably filtered out.
+- Activated carbon is essential for drinking water treatment.
+It can be used to reliably filter out organic impurities in the water and unwanted tastes and odors.

-- Activated carbon has an extremely large adsorption surface: The inner surface of four grams of activated carbon is roughly equivalent to that of a football field.
+- Activated carbon has an extremely large absorption surface: the inner surface of four grams of carbon is roughly equivalent to the area of a soccer field.